Early Years Foundation Stage

 Proposed transition plan for Reception pupils (please note - subject to change)

-Week 3: (from Monday 14th September): All in full time
+Week 4: (From Monday 21st September): Possibly in full time.

-I will confirm your child's sessions with good notice.
+I will confirm your child's transition sessions with good notice.

 3. What uniform is needed for my child?